nits180495/CustomPlugin/README.md

 ##### Notice
 Please properly install Google AsdMob sdk and resovle all dependency.
+For Android
     If you face any issue regarding jdk or gradle, then try to open prefrences and copy the path for jdk.
-Then uncheck jdk option and past url in jdk path feild.
+    Then uncheck jdk option and paste url in jdk path feild.
     Then try to force resolve dependency.
+For iOS
+    Make sure you have xcode and all required tool for iOS build.
-Also make sure you have added the Ads App ID in googl ads settings.
+Also make sure you have added the Ads App ID in google ads settings.
+For banner Set "adKeyword" which is static variable of "BannerAdsManager.cs".
 For this go Assets > Google Mobile Ads > Settings.